Windshield

 Interactive Installation

-The percentage of global copper production consumed by each sector is estimated by the Copper Development Association to be around 90% electrical equipment and other industrial use with the last 10% used in transportation and other areas.
-This makes copper prices a good leading indicator of the economic cycle.
-For example, if orders for copper are being canceled or delayed, the price will drop.
-This can be a leading indicator that an economic recession is at hand.
-Conversely, if orders for copper are rising, the price will go up.
-This can be a leading indicator that industrial jobs are increasing and the economy remains healthy.
-This machine made out of copper is connected to the live copper prices.
-It actually turns slower and faster if the copper prices drops and increases, showing you if there could be a global economic resession coming up.
+The Copper Development Association estimates that approximately 90% of global copper production is consumed by electrical equipment and other industrial uses, while the remaining 10% is used in transportation and other areas.
+This heavy reliance on copper makes its prices a good leading indicator of the economic cycle.
+For instance, if orders for copper are being canceled or delayed, the price will drop, signaling that an economic recession may be imminent.
+Conversely, if orders for copper are rising, the price will increase, indicating that industrial jobs are growing and the economy remains healthy.
+This machine, made of copper, is connected to live copper prices.
+It actually turns slower or faster as copper prices drop or rise, visually indicating the potential for an upcoming global economic recession.

 Bridge Synth